LaxarJS/laxar/docs/manuals/adapters.md

 * The module field `technology` is a string that identifies the widget adapter technology, such as `"angular"` or `"react"`.
   It is compared to the `integration.technology` field of each widget descriptor to determine which adapter must be used for each widget in the application.

-* The module method `bootstrap` prepares the adapter for an entire LaxarJS bootstrap instance.
+* The module method `bootstrap` prepares the adapter for an entire LaxarJS bootstrapping instance.
   The method receives an object with one array property for `widgets` and one for `controls`.
   Each entry of these arrays has a `descriptor` (the contents of `widget.json` and `control.json` respectively), and a `module` containing the technology-dependent implementation code.
   As a second argument, `bootstrap` receives selected *services* from the LaxarJS runtime, only some of which may be required to implement an individual adapter: